TradeDis/frontend/README.md

 ### Starting the development server
+`yarn global add expo-cli` to get the latest expo client

+`yarn install` to install dependencies

 `expo start`

 When you run `expo start` (or `yarn start`), Expo CLI starts Metro Bundler, which is an HTTP server that compiles the JavaScript code of our app using Babel and serves it to the Expo app.
 It also pops up Expo Dev Tools, a graphical interface for Expo CLI.